 Purpose of Mentor Program:

-- Opportunity for freshmen to connect to an upperclassman
+- Opportunity for an HEOP or CSTEP freshmen student to connect to an HEOP or CSTEP upperclassman.

 - Show students “the ropes” of UC

 - Help freshmen adjust to the academic, social and emotional demands of college